AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 The user inputs the data in the form given in `InputDataProvider.java`.
 The program `DECIDE()` then generates the signal based on this input.
 The `DECIDE()`-function makes calculates with the input in several steps before arriving to the result.

-### How it works
-The class `LaunchInterceptorProgram.java` takes input in the form of `InputData.java` and generates a PUM with `PUM.java`, which calls `LaunchInterceptorConditions.java` to create its output.
-Then, the FUV is created from the PUM and other input from `InputData.java`, using `FUV.java`.
-The boolean signal is based on the resulting FUV.

 ### How to use
 Currently, the program do not take any external inputs.
 To test your own set of inputs, you can add them in the `InputDataProvider.java` and test them by calling the decide function inside a test.